Published on July 28, 2023

 1. Server-Side Rendering (SSR)

 Server-side rendering (SSR) can be used to process JavaScript; serving crawlers a fully rendered HTML version.
-Additionally, server-side optimizations can include techniques like code minification and compression, which reduces the size of HTML, CSS, and JavaScript files.
+Additionally, server-side optimizations can include techniques like code minification and compression, which reduce the size of HTML, CSS, and JavaScript files.

 However, it’s important to note that server-side rendering is not the optimal choice for every website.